 She gave me a call and told me she had to delete my reply and asked me to reply again, this time taking out the “in that case”.
 She didn’t want it to look like she was influencing my decision.
 Caution, caution.

-Our civil servants are paid to followed protocols and even though there are some black sheep in the flock, they are some of the most honest bureaucrats in the world.
+Our civil servants are paid to follow protocols and even though there are some black sheep in the flock, they are some of the most honest bureaucrats in the world.
 Nevertheless, there are times when they bend the rigid rules for the benefit of folks like you and me – without any gain on their part.
 We hesitate to thank them on social media for fear of getting them into trouble even though in the depths of our hearts and minds, we know that their acts of compassion are actually commendable.
-It’s an irony that as the rules pile up, the more our society appears cold and uncaring even though there are caring people out there.
+It’s an irony that as the rules pile up, the more our society appears cold and uncaring even though there are still some caring people out there.

 One evening, I was going to check out some groceries at the neighbourhood supermarket when I came across a very prominent lighted signboard that said Writer’s Guild.
 I was delighted.
 It’s so good to see that Singaporean writers are finally given the recognition that they deserve.
 I even pinched myself to make sure that I wasn’t dreaming.
 I was about to bang on the door and shout “let me in, let me in”, but when I got to the entrance, I was disappointed.